16. The Tower

 Upright

-The Tower is the celestial demolition crew arriving uninvited.
+The Tower is your soul path's demolition crew, arriving because you forgot the contract allowing your life to change right now.
 It's the moment when the structures you've built, be that beliefs, relationships or identities, are struck by a lightning bolt of truth.
-This card yanks the rug out from under your feet asking, “Still think you’re in control?!”, and holds your stare as it dismantles the illusions you've clung to.
-The Tower symbolises unexpected changes, confusion and new insights, prompting you to face the fact that your previous supports are no longer strong.
+This card challenges your sense of control, confronting you as it breaks down the illusions you've relied on.
+The Tower represents sudden changes, confusion, and new understanding, forcing you to acknowledge that what you once depended on is no longer stable.

 The universe is like a wise gardener, carefully choosing the seeds it plants in the fertile ground of your life.
 Each challenge is tailored to the strength of your roots, ensuring that you are not faced with a storm greater than the resilience you possess.
 Your arcana training has given you the knowledge and skills to thrive at Tower-time.
-Just as a sturdy tree bends but does not break, you too are equipped to navigate your path by drawing on your experiential wisdom to maintain balance.
+Like a strong tree that bends but doesn't break, you can find your way by using your experiences to stay balanced.

 Keywords: Sudden change, upheaval, revelation, awakening, liberation.